 A 225-hour field experience plus a weekly classroom experience.
 Students are required to complete a contracted project under the supervision of a field preceptor and a faculty supervisor.
 Projects are presented in a public forum.

-Open to 832 majors only.
-Prerequisites: Completion of 100 credits toward graduation and major core requirements.
+Prerequisites: Completion of 100 credits toward graduation and 832 core requirements.